 Dr. Phillips is Professor of Psychiatry and Human Behavior at the Alpert Medical School of Brown University.
 She is also Senior Research Scientist, Director of the Body Dysmorphic Disorder Program, and Director of Research for Adult Psychiatry at Rhode Island Hospital in Providence, RI.
 In addition, she is Director of Research Training for Brown University's General Psychiatry Residency Training Program.

 For more information about Dr. Phillips' BDD Program at Rhode Island Hospital, visit www.RhodeIslandHospital.org/bdd.
 For more information about Dr. Phillips' clinical services offered in New York City, visit www.KatharinePhillipsMD.com.

 Dr. Phillips graduated Summa Cum Laude from Dartmouth College.
 She received her medical degree from Dartmouth Medical School and was elected to the Alpha Omega Alpha Honor Medical Society.
 She completed her residency at McLean Hospital/Harvard Medical School.

-Dr. Phillips is a physician and scientist who has spent her career caring for patients and conducting scientific research on BDD and other psychiatric disorders.
-Her research on BDD has elucidated many aspects of this severe psychiatric disorder; much of her work has focused on developing and testing treatments, both medication treatment and cognitive-behavioral therapy (CBT) for BDD.
+Dr. Phillips is a physician and scientist who has spent her career caring for patients and conducting groundbreaking scientific research on BDD and other psychiatric disorders.
+Her research on BDD has identified many aspects of this severe psychiatric disorder; much of her work has focused on developing and testing treatments, both medication treatment and cognitive-behavioral therapy (CBT) for BDD.
 Her scientific studies on BDD have been continuously funded by the National Institute of Mental Health since 1995.

 Dr. Phillips has received numerous honors and awards for her research, clinical work, and other academic contributions, including a Special Presidential Commendation from the American Psychiatric Association for her research studies on BDD.